-- Adey MC ZERO

-- Fernox Antifreeze Alphi 11

-- Sentinel X 500

-- ► If you have used the above-mentioned additives, inform the operator about the measures that are required.

-- ► Inform the operator about the measures required for frost protection.
+- Fernox Antifreeze Alphi 11 - Sentinel X 500 - If you have used the above-mentioned additives, inform the operator about the measures required. - Inform the operator about the measures required for frost protection.

 7.4 Avoiding danger arising from insufficient water pressure